nourafah1/holbertonschool-printf/README.md

 ### What makes this project special

+### What makes this project special

+Unlike the standard `printf`, this implementation uses a local buffer of 1024 bytes to store characters before writing them to stdout.
+This approach reduces the number of `write` system calls, which makes the function more efficient.
+The buffer is flushed automatically when it becomes full or when the format string ends.

+This project goes beyond a basic implementation by supporting a wide range of features that mirror the real `printf` behavior, including:

+* **Custom buffer system**: Instead of calling `write` for every single character, we store characters in a 1024-byte buffer and flush it all at once.
+This significantly reduces the number of system calls and improves performance, especially when printing large amounts of text.

+* **Full flag support**: We implemented all major flags including `+`, `-`, `0`, `#`, and space.
+Each flag changes the output format in a specific way, and multiple flags can be combined together in a single specifier like `%-+10d`.

+* **Field width and precision**: The function correctly handles field width and precision for all supported specifiers.
+Width controls the minimum number of characters printed, and precision controls the minimum digits for integers or maximum characters for strings.

+* **Dynamic width and precision with `*`**: Instead of hardcoding the width or precision in the format string, the user can pass them as arguments using `%*d` or `%.*d`.
+The function reads these values from the argument list at runtime.

+* **Length modifiers**: The function handles both `l` for long integers and `h` for short integers across all numeric specifiers.
+This allows correct printing of values like `LONG_MIN`, `LONG_MAX`, `SHRT_MIN`, `SHRT_MAX`, `ULONG_MAX`, and `USHRT_MAX`.

+* **Edge case handling**: Special attention was given to tricky cases such as printing `LONG_MIN` (which cannot simply be negated in a `long int`), printing `%.0d` with zero (which should print nothing), null string pointers (printed as `(null)`), and the interaction between `0` flag and precision (precision overrides the `0` flag).

+* **Custom specifiers**: Beyond the standard specifiers, we added three custom ones: `%b` for binary output, `%r` for reversed strings, and `%R` for ROT13 encoded strings.
+These demonstrate how the specifier system can be extended.

+* **Betty compliant code**: All code was written following the Betty coding style used at Holberton School.
+This means clean formatting, proper commenting, limited function length, and no more than 5 functions per file.

+* **Team collaboration**: This project was built as a two-person team using Git and GitHub for version control.
+Both members contributed to the implementation, testing, and documentation of the project.
 Unlike the standard `printf`, this implementation uses a local buffer of 1024 bytes to store characters before writing them to stdout.
 This approach reduces the number of `write` system calls, which makes the